jakemac53/embeddings_playground/README.md

 You will need two environment variables set, GEMINI_API_KEY and GITHUB_TOKEN.

+For the github token, see https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens.

+For the gemini API key, see https://aistudio.google.com/api-keys.

 ### Creating issue embeddings

 Use the `create` command, a basic example for a repo as follows: